vitalibo/norma/docs/reference.md

 | object  | object     | object         | struct  |
 | string  | str        | string[python] | string  |

-Unlike JSON schema, Norma does not fully support union types (i.e. `type` as an array).
+Unlike JSON Schema, Norma does not fully support union types (i.e. `type` as an array).
-The exception is `null`, which means that the property can be nullable.
+The exception is `null`, which allows properties to be nullable.

-Here are some examples of data type rules defined in JSON schema:
+Here are some examples of data type rules defined in JSON Schema:

 ```json
 {